fieldtrip/website/example/other/bids_eyetracker.md

-cfg.method    = 'convert'; % the SMI-specific format is not supported, convert it to plain TSV cfg.bidsroot  = './bids';  % write to the working directory cfg.suffix    = 'eyetracker';
+cfg.method    = 'convert'; % the SMI-specific format is not supported, convert it to plain TSV cfg.bidsroot  = './bids';  % write to the working directory cfg.suffix    = 'physio';

 for i=1:4
   cfg.dataset   = filename{i};

   % split the filename to get the subject identifier and the task [p, f, x] = fileparts(filename{i});
   piece = split(f, '_');

   cfg.sub   = piece{1};
   cfg.task  = piece{2};

   data2bids(cfg);
 end
 ```

 ## TOBII

+We currently do not have a complete example for converting TOBII eye tracker data to BIDS, but have colllected some information that is posted here for reference.

 The data from the TOBII eye tracker can be exported in `.tsv` or in `.xlsx` format.
 Moreover, the data can be exported to either have a file for each subject, or with all the subjects in one file.
-Both formats are included in the example.
 The TOBI studio software allows to add additional information in the exported files.